richtext/pascal2xml/README.md

 # pascal2xml
 Set of classes to serialize pascal objects to/from xml.
 Compatible with Delphi and Lazarus.

 1. The project ObjectsXMLStreaming.lpi is an example of use this library.
 Just open it in Lazarus and run.
-There are no output.
+There is no output.
 You need to debug main procedure to follow the steps to convert an object to a XML and a XML to an object:

 Some considerations: